comhendrik/Clone/README.md

 # TaxiApp

+Disclaimer:<br/>
+due to a big pause in development caused by not having time because I had to study for school, I decided not to continue this project.<br/>
 Description:<br/>
 Taxi application for the iOS platform, developed in SwiftUI.
 You can order a taxi based on your Location(GeoFire and Firebase) without creating an account.
 While you can create an account to be a taxi driver<br/>